ligius-/jbeagle/README.md

 Here's an annotated screenshot for a basic introduction:
 ![annotated screenshot](https://raw.githubusercontent.com/ligius-/jbeagle/master/docs/screenshot_20150706220528_manual.png)

 Tips and limitations
 ====================
-Load the file first using the 'Browse' button and adjust the preview, without connecting the reader.
+FIXED:Load the file first using the 'Browse' button and adjust the preview, without connecting the reader.
 If you connect the reader before adjusting there's a high chance it will time out.
 This will be improved by issuing a periodic ping.

 Try to keep the horizontal and vertical scaling factors equal for maximum sharpness.